-Home Department: Physics Method of Assessment: Flexible Assessment
+Home Department: Physics

 40142 Practical Workshop Training

 211 (0) Practical Workshop Training

 After their first year of study, students receive training in workshop practice at a workshop appointed by the University.
 Students may complete such training at other institutions that have suitable facilities and staff, provided that prior written permission is obtained from the relevant departmental chair.
 Such permission must be obtained prior to the commencement of the module.